Foster90/DataSets/README.md

 Exercise 8:
 Using the typed dataset from Exercise 6 return all records and then serialize the data to a file.
 Then clear the dataset and de-serialize the data from the file created.

-Hard coded the file directory these will need to be updated depending your required location.
+Hard coded the file directory this will need to be updated depending your required location.